naidupushpanjali/INGKA-frontend-assignment/README.md

 ## Overview

-This application allows warehouse managers to:In the project directory, you can run:
+This application allows warehouse managers to:

 -   View available products and their stock levels